kiraleos/dissertation/src/dissertation.md

 Utilizing a larger batch size can expedite the training process, as more samples are processed in parallel.
 This can lead to faster convergence, especially on hardware optimized for parallel computations.
 However, there is a trade-off, as larger batch sizes can increase the risk of overfitting.
 The network might memorize the training data rather than learning to generalize from it.

 Conversely, a smaller batch size entails processing fewer samples at once.
 This can result in slower training progress, particularly on hardware with limited parallelism.
 However, smaller batch sizes often lead to better generalization, as the network receives a more diverse set of samples during training.
-It is less likely to memorize the training data and is more likely to extract meaningful patterns.[^12]
+It is less likely to memorize the training data and is more likely to extract meaningful patterns.[^batch_size]

 In our experiments, we fine-tuned the batch size and discovered that a setting of 16 yielded the optimal balance between training efficiency and generalization performance.